This add-on is essential for anyone using Participants Database as an online directory.

 If this is enabled, when a proxy post is viewed on your site, a [pdb_single] shortcode is used to display the content.
 In most cases, this is what you want, but you can uncheck this and display the proxy post using its native formatting.
 If you do choose to show your content using the WP native formatting, you can use the normal WordPress templating system to format the content.

 When this is enabled, a [pdb_single] shortcode is used to display the record.
-By default, the fields shown will be the same fields that are used to create the proxy post content.
-If you want a different set of fields to show, you need to use the “extra attributes” setting to configure that.
+By default, the fields shown will be the same fields that are used to create the proxy post content, but you can override that with the settings below.

 When proxy posts are using the [pdb_single] shortcode to show its content, you can use this setting to add attributes to the shortcode.
 You should enter the attributes in the same format you would when setting up the shortcode directly…but without the shortcode name and brackets.
 For example, if you wanted to use a different template and only show certain groups of fields, the normal shortcode for that could be something like: